biomedbigdata/website/content/authors/leon_schwartz/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- BSc and MSc Students
+- Members

 weight: 4
 ---

-Franc is working on a bachelor thesis aimed at elucidating the role of hormone secretion and hormone receptors with a focus on secretin in the human gut.
-He is jointly supervised by [Michael Lauber](/authors/michael_lauber) and Andrea Bast-Habersbrunner from the group of Prof. Martin Klingenspor.
+Leon is working on the implementation of a circRNA detection pipeline in his Bachelor's Thesis.
+He is supervised by [Markus Hoffmann](/authors/markus_hoffmann).
+He is also working on namco and is jointly supervised by [Alexander Dietrich](/authors/alexander_dietrich) and [Monica Matchado](/authors/monica_matchado)